Transportation in Phoenix, Arizona: Light rail and streetcar

 Valley Metro provides public transportation throughout the metropolitan area, with its trains, buses, and a ride-share program.
 3.38% of workers commute by public transit.
-Valley Metro's 38.5 mi light rail system called Valley Metro Rail consists of the A Line and B Line.
+Valley Metro's 38.5 mi light rail and streetcar system called Valley Metro Rail & Streetcar consists of two light rail lines; the A and B lines, as well as the S Line streetcar.
 Two light rail extensions of more than 10.8 mi are planned to open by 2030.
-The first segment of the light rail open in December 27, 2008.
+The first segment of the light rail opened December 27, 2008.

 Intercity buses

 Amtrak Thruway buses connect Phoenix Sky Harbor International Airport to Flagstaff for connection with the Los Angeles-Chicago Southwest Chief.

 Phoenix is served by intercity bus services run by Greyhound, which stops at 24th Street near the airport, and Flixbus.

 Cycling

 The Maricopa Association of Governments has a bicycle advisory committee working to improve conditions for bicycling on city streets and off-road paths.